Citrix Secure Workspace Access

 Secure Browser service accessed with an HTML5 compatible web browser.
 There is no downloadable client available for users.
 All traffic between the end-user browser and Citrix Cloud service is encrypted using industry-standard TLS encryption and supports TLS 1.2 only.

-The preceding diagram shows the integration of Citrix Access Control solution, including Citrix Secure Browser Service for both cloud and on-premises Citrix environment.
+The preceding diagram shows the integration of Citrix Secure Workspace Access solution, including Citrix Secure Browser Service for both cloud and on-premises Citrix environment.
 Citrix Virtual Apps and Desktops customers with an on-premises StoreFront can easily integrate with the Secure Browser Service.

 To learn more about configuring Citrix StoreFront with the Secure Browser Service, follow the link.